brettsmith212/superpromptor/starter-templates/single-feature.md

 <meta_prompt>

-You are a skilled software engineer specializing in react and next.js.
-Below is a basic project using Next.js, shadcn and tailwindcss.
-Default to using shadcn for any updates to styling.
+You are a skilled software engineer.
+Please carefully review the following instructions.

 Project Description:
 <superpromptor-input>